UjjaleAlam/UjjaleAlam/README.md

 I completed my +2 in Nepal and started learning programming through self-study and hands-on projects.
 Rather than focusing only on tutorials, I enjoy building real projects that challenge me to learn new concepts and solve practical problems.

-This GitHub profile is a record of that journey.
+This GitHub profile is a record of my learning journey.
 Every repository represents something I've learned, whether it's Python, automation, algorithms, or data analysis.

 ---